 - Identify equivalent fractions

-‘Fractions as measures’ is arguably the most important of the five sub-constructs of rational number (Kieren, 1994) since it identifies fractions as numbers, and is the basis of the number line.
+‘Fractions as measures’ is arguably the most important of the five sub-constructs of the concept of rational number (Kieren, 1994) since it identifies fractions as numbers, and is the basis of the number line.
 Fractions are needed when ones (wholes) are inadequate for a given purpose (e.g. division).
 In measurement, lengths are defined by referring to some unit that is named as one.
 When the size of another length cannot be accurately measured by a whole number of ones, then fractions are needed.

 For example, consider the relationship between the brown and orange Cuisenaire rods.
 If the orange rod is defined as one (an arbitrary decision) then what number is assigned to the brown rod?

 Some equal partitioning of the one is needed to create unit fractions with one as the numerator.
 For the size of the brown rod to be named accurately, those unit fractions need to fit into it exactly.
 We could choose to divide the orange rod into tenths (white rods) or fifths (red rods).
 By aligning the unit fractions we can see that the brown rod is eight tenths or four fifths of the orange rod.

 Note that eight tenths and four fifths are equivalent fractions and the equality can be written as 8/10 = 4/5.
-These fractions are just different names for the same quantity and share the same point on a number line.
-The idea that any given point on the number line has an infinite number of fraction names, is a significant change from what occurs with whole numbers.
-For the set of whole numbers each location on the number line matches a single number.
+These fractions are different names for the same quantity and share the same point on a number line.
+The idea that any given point on the number line has an infinite number of fraction names, is a significant change from thinking that occurs with whole numbers.
+For the set of whole numbers, each location on the number line matches a single number.
 Some names are more privileged than others by our conventions.
 In the case of four fifths, naming it as eight tenths aligns to its decimal (0.8) and naming it as eighty hundredths aligns to its percentage (80/100 = 100%).

 Specific Teaching Points